-So last week, with lots of lingering orders being pushed back indefinitely, I was trying to think of a way to boost income.
-Holidays are always big opportunities but obviously, most people aren’t going to be having big Easter parties or celebrations.
+So when the pandemic started, I had lots of lingering orders being pushed back indefinitely and I started trying to think of a way to boost income.
+Holidays are always big opportunities for home bakers, but obviously, most people weren't going to be having big Easter parties or celebrations.

 Then it hit me.
-Last year I bought Easter cookie stencils and edible paint palettes with the intent of selling paint-your-own (PYO, for future reference) cookie sets for Easter.
+The year before, I had bought Easter cookie stencils and edible paint palettes with the intent of selling paint-your-own (PYO, for future reference) cookie sets for Easter.

 But I got busy with other projects and ended up not doing it.
-So a few days ago I found all of those supplies I’d purchased last year and was relieved to see it they were all still usable.
+So when the idea occurred to me, I found all of those supplies I'd purchased before and was relieved to see it they were all still usable.

 Perfect for Easter & Quarantining!

-I thought these would be perfect for kids for Easter this year!
-They may have to miss out on the big Easter Egg Hunts and church activities, but they can have a cookie painting party at home with their families.
+I thought these would be perfect for kids for Easter!
+Everyone had to miss out on the big Easter Egg Hunts and church activities, but they could have a cookie painting party at home with their families.

-This is a unique activity that might break up the boredom and bring a little more joy to Easter.
-And they’re a delicious, consumable treat that won’t add clutter to any home.
+This was a unique activity that might break up the boredom and bring a little more joy to Easter.
+And they were a delicious, consumable treat that won't add clutter to any home.

-Another great aspect – you can schedule clients to pick them up in a no-contact manner from your home or make front-porch deliveries without having to come into contact with other people.
+Another great aspect - you could schedule clients to pick them up in a no-contact manner from your home or make front-porch deliveries without having to come into contact with other people.

 With USPS Click-N-Ship, you could even them to clients who don't want to pick up or who aren't in your local area.
 Win-Win-Win!

-Or buy stencils that will work for any occasion some of the ones here (there are pages and pages of them!).
+You can buy stencils that will work for any occasion (there are pages and pages of them!).

 Don't have time to order stencils?
 Or worried about the difficulty of using them?
 I have suggestions for that too - keep reading!